raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 [regular language]: https://en.wikipedia.org/wiki/Regular_language
 [Stephen Kleene]: https://en.wikipedia.org/wiki/Stephen_Cole_Kleene

 There are a couple of ways to define regular languages, but the one most pertinent to pattern matching is this: A regular language can be recognized by a Deterministic Finite Automaton, or "[DFA]."
-Meaning, we can construct a simple state machine to recognize whether a string is valid in the language, and that state machine will have a finite number of states.
+Meaning, we can construct a simple "state machine" to recognize whether a string is valid in the language, and that state machine will have a finite number of states.

 [DFA]: https://en.wikipedia.org/wiki/Deterministic_finite_automaton